Rental law reform

 - more certainty about their tenancy arrangements by encouraging greater transparency and accountability about intentions and decision making

-- confidence their rental property is safe, secure and functional by prescribing Minimum Housing Standards
+- confidence their rental property is safe, secure and functional by strengthening repairs and maintenance obligations and prescribing Minimum Housing Standards

 - certainty about how renters experiencing domestic and family violence can manage their tenancy arrangements to improve their safety without bearing the costs of the violence used against them